 - some businesses may want to check your temperature before allowing you in

 Getting tested for Covid-19 in Romania is easy and simple.
-Almost in every city there are private laboratories who do PCR tests (throat and/or nose swabs) and quick antigen tests (and issue a document for travel purposes). is required to get tested.
+In every city there are private laboratories who do PCR tests (throat and/or nose swabs) and quick antigen tests (and issue a document for travel purposes).
+In most cases is required to get tested, you can just walk in.
 You can get the results over email or in a SMS in Romanian and/or English.

-To find a Covid-19 test center use Google when in Romania ("test Covid") or ask someone who speaks Romanian for help with finding the nearest testing centre.
+To find a Covid-19 test center use Google (search for 'test Covid [city name]') or ask someone who speaks Romanian for help with finding the nearest testing centre.
 Call in advance to make sure they can take you and give you results within the time limit you need.
 You'll get results within as little as 12h and costs range from 20 - 50 Euro depending on how fast you need them.

 4. What to visit in Romania during Covid-19?

 Outdoor tours and trips are the for tours and trips in Romania during Covid-19 since it's easier to maintain social distancing and there's a low risk of getting the virus.
 After spending a few months in lockdown, nothing feels more liberating than reconnecting with nature and exploring the great outdoors once again.
 Thankfully, Romania has some of the most beautiful natural landscapes in all of Europe, so there are lots of options to choose from.

 You can go on nature and wildlife tours (Romania has the highest biodiversity in Europe), go hiking, or explore the Romanian countryside, with its peaceful traditional villages, most of which have had no confirmed Coronavirus cases.
 Check our Romania hiking guide for more info.